 According to the Code’s recommendation (provision IV.1.1), the Annual General Meeting of shareholders should be able to pass a resolution to cancel the binding nature of a nomination for the appointment of the Supervisory Board or the Board of Management.
 Under the Articles of Association, the binding nature of the nominations by the holders of priority shares cannot be canceled by the Annual General Meeting of shareholders.

 The company subscribes to the Code’s principle in general.
 Therefore (as described in the 2004 Annual Report and discussed at the Annual General Meeting of shareholders in 2005) it has been decided that in normal circumstances, Supervisory Board and Board of Management members will be appointed on the basis of a non-binding nomination by the Supervisory Board.
 The Board of the Foundation Akzo Nobel has confirmed its intention to use its binding nomination rights only in the case of exceptional circumstances, such as in the event of a (threatened) hostile takeover.
-(Reference is made to the description of ).
+(Reference is made to the description of anti-takeover provisions and control, see page 66).
 In normal circumstances, resolutions to appoint a member of the Supervisory Board or Board of Management will therefore require a simple majority of the votes cast.
 Shareholders meeting the requirements laid down in the Articles of Association are also entitled to nominate Supervisory Board or Board of Management members.
 According to the Articles of Association, such appointments will require a two-thirds majority, representing at least 50 percent of the outstanding share capital.

 Although a deviation from provision IV.1.1. of the Code, the Supervisory Board and the Board of Management are of the opinion that these provisions will enhance the continuity of the company’s management and policies.